 - Where the iron level in your blood becomes low, a midwife or specialist may advise you to take iron supplements to curb the deficiency.

-Iodine is very vital for fetal growth as well as the formation and development of organs and tissues.
-Iodine stimulates metabolic process which controls heart, muscle and digestive function, brain development and bone maintenance.
-Studies have associated iodine deficiency to the risk of spontaneous abortion, birth defects and neurological disorders.
+Iodine is essential for fetal growth, the construction and development of organs and tissues.
+Iodine stimulates a variety of metabolic processes that control heart, muscle and digestive function, brain development and bone maintenance.
+Studies have found that iodine deficiency increases the risk of discomfort during pregnancy.

 Pregnant women must concentrate on their iodine intake, especially after the twelfth week of gestation because that is when the fetal thyroid begins to function.